-100 picture books for EYFS to read before you are 5 years old
+100 EYFS picture books to read before you are 5 years old

 Books for EYFS – our recommendations

-Books for EYFS – selected by our experienced children’s literature experts, who are all highly qualified EYFS teachers and school librarians, here’s our bumper list of 100 picture books to read before you are 5 years old.
-The books in this selection of recommended picture books are a diverse mix of classics, contemporary award-winning illustrated picture stories and highly visual read-aloud tales which are perfect for storytime.
-All the titles in our EYFS reading list below have been picked because we’ve received great feedback about them from parents and teachers.
-These stories are ideal for children aged 3-5 who are learning to read at home, or in Nursery, preschool, Early Years, and infant schools.
-How many of these modern and classic picture books for children in EYFS have you read?
+Our books for EYFS selection contains over 100 picture books to read before you’re five years old, curated by our experienced children’s literature specialists, all of whom are highly qualified EYFS teachers and librarians.
+This list of recommended picture books includes a wide range of classics, modern award-winning illustrated picture stories, and highly visual read-aloud tales ideal for storytime.
+All of the novels on our EYFS reading list were chosen based on positive input from parents and teachers.
+These stories are appropriate for children aged 3-5 who are learning to read at home or in nursery, preschool, early years, and infant schools.
+How many of these modern and classic picture books for children in the early years setting have you read?

 Children learn to read pictures before they read words, and that’s why it’s so important to make use of picture books when reading with the youngest children.
 There will be a wide variation in reading and inference abilities in this age group, and this is normal.
 Children love to look at stories through the illustrations, ask questions and think about what will happen next.
 Repetitive language and the use of rhyme will also help children to predict, mimic and remember the words, and encourage them to join in with parents, teachers or older siblings at reading time.